Ethriel/CouncilVotingResults/README.md

 ATTENTION: my program needs specific files to work.
-You can down load them for test here: https://drive.google.com/open?id=1R8FlCRivMDpIe2snKSoY_KWSJ7dXqrLM
+You can download them for test here: https://drive.google.com/open?id=1R8FlCRivMDpIe2snKSoY_KWSJ7dXqrLM
 My little program was made for self-use...
 It helps me to create as an output a HTML-table and XLSX-file for futher use in my city's council website.
 There are two blocks: